mmbros/flagx/README.md

 }
 ```

-The `AliasedStringsVar` defines an array of strings flag with name `params` and alias `p`.
+The `AliasedStringsVar` function defines an array of strings flag with name `params` and alias `p`.
-The command line
+The command-line

 ```shell
 app action --params str1,str2 -p str3 -params str4 -p str5,str6